-First time you create a new project in Visual Studio 2012 the target framework is set us .NET 4.5.
-A lot of the fellow developers end up creating the project in .NET4.5 in accident.
+The first time you create a new project in Visual Studio 2012, the target framework is set to .NET 4.5.
+A lot of the fellow developers end up creating the project in .NET4.5 by accident.

 Figure 1 – Default target framework in the new project window is .NET Framework 4.5

 In this blog post, I’ll show you how to tweak the registry to default the target framework to .NET 4 just to avoid accidentally creating projects in .NET 4.5.

 WARNING: This solution is neither recommended nor supported by Microsoft.
 Editing the registry can lead to serious problems if not done correctly.
 Always backup your registry before editing.

 Figure 2 – Path to the registry key ‘FxVersion’ to change the default framework to 4.0

 Steps to Change the Default Target Framework to .NET 4.0 in Visual Studio

 - Open registry by typing Regedit in the command or run prompt

 - Navigate to the path HKEY_CURRENT_USER\Software\Microsoft\VisualStudio\11.0\NewProjectDialog and look for the key ‘

 - You’ll notice ‘